-A few years ago if you said you would be living with your partner when you’re not married it would have been an issue.
-It was the time when cohabitation was highly discriminated because marriage was a sacrament and living together without the sanctity of marriage was considered vile.
+A few years ago, if you said you would be living with your partner when you’re not married, it would have been an issue.
+It was the time when cohabitation was highly discriminated against because marriage was a sacrament, and living together without the sanctity of marriage was considered vile.

-Today, most people are practical and based on recent studies, more and more people are opting to move in with their partners rather than plan a wedding and be together.
+Today, most people are practical, and more and more people are opting to move in with their partners rather than plan a wedding and be together.
 Some couples who actually decide to move in together don’t even consider getting married just yet.

 Here are some of the reasons why couples move in together: